 This Valentine’s Day instead of chocolate or steak make Americanized Bibimbap Pollywhap and give your Valentine a bone!
-Yes, I’m taking about eating this delicious recipe then getting your freak on with the one you love.
-Valentine’s Day is about more than just consumerism, chocolates, flowers, and romantic cards are nice gestures but it’s about being close with the one you love.
+Yes, I’m talking about eating this delicious recipe then getting your freak on with the one you love.
+Valentine’s Day is about more than just consumerism, chocolates, flowers, and romantic cards are nice gestures but it’s about being close to the one you love.
 Real talk – getting drunk AF with your single friends on Valentine’s Day is fun too.

 I hope you celebrate Valentine’s Day the way you want and with the people you love.
 Be safe on February 14th, have fun and eat some ridiculously delicious Americanized Bibimbap. 😀